How to Start a Vegetable Garden

 The average 4’x 4’ raised garden bed will need 8 bags each of topsoil and compost.
 Mix together with a pitchfork or shovel and smooth out evenly with level-head rake.

-Plant Vegetable Seedlings
+Plant Vegetable & Herb Seedlings

 1. When planting, space plants out to account for growth.
 Look at the plant label that came with your plant.
-Typically, large plants like tomatoes, peppers, eggplant should be placed 2’ apart.
+Typically, large plants like tomatoes, peppers, and eggplant should be placed 2’ apart.
 Smaller plants like herbs and onions can be placed 1’ apart.

 2. Leave well-spaced rows for easy weeding and watering.